-Let $\ones_{n}$ and $0_{n}$ denote a vector of ones and zeroes of length $n$ respectively.
+Let $\ones_{n}$ and $0_{n}$ denote a vector of ones and zeroes of length $n$, respectively.
 Let vector $\+x \in \mathbb{R}^n$ denote the covariate column in $\+X$.
 Considering the half $1$s half $-1$s structure of $\+x$ yields

 for all $i,j=1,2,\dots,n$.
-Let $\beta_1$ denote the true covariate effect included in vector $\+\beta$.
-As can be seen from the equations of the parameters of the LOO-CV error, the effects in $\+\beta$, which are considered by both models, do not affect the outcome.
+Let $\beta_1$ denote the true covariate effect in vector $\+\beta$.
+As can be seen from the equations of the parameters of the LOO-CV error, the effects in $\+\beta$, which both models consider, do not affect the outcome.
 In this problem setting, the intercept coefficient is one such an effect.
 The parameters $\hat{\+y}_{-\Mfsa}$ and $\hat{\+y}_{-\Mfsb}$ defined in equation~\eqref{app_eq_yhat_def}, which are involved in the formulation of the LOO-CV error, simplifies to